Silverpeas/docker-silverpeas-dev/README.md

 The image is created to start a container with a default user (`silveruser`).
 1000 is his identifier and `users` (group identifier 100) is its main group.
-In order to avoid permissions problems with the resources shared with the host (like the user Maven settings or the local Maven repository on the host), it is required that the identifier of your account in your host is the same that the identifier of the default user in the container.
+In order to avoid permissions problems with the resources shared with the host (like the user Maven settings or the local Maven repository on the host), it is required that the identifier of your account in your host is the same as the identifier of the default user in the container.
 In the case your user identifier isn't 1000, then you have to create an image by specifying the identifier in the command line as following (here, in our example, the user identifier is 1026):